Jake Burger Player Props: White Sox vs. Rangers

 Jake Burger At The Plate

+- He has gone deep in 15 games this year (26.8%), leaving the park in 8% of his chances at the plate.

-- Burger has picked up an RBI in 34.5% of his games this season, with more than one RBI in 20.0% of his games.
-He has also produced three or more runs in five contests.
+- Burger has driven home a run in 19 games this year (33.9%), including more than one RBI in 19.6% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.